Fukagawa Matsuri

 The “Water-Splashing Festival”

-The Hon-Matsuri: A Grand Spectacle
+The Hon-matsuri: A Grand Spectacle

 At Hey Japan!, we strive to keep the events listed on our website as current as possible.
 However, it is important to note that event organizers may make changes to their plans, including cancelling events, altering schedules, or modifying admission requirements, without prior notice.
 To ensure that you have the most accurate information, we recommend checking official websites before attending any events.